Lovrom8/RSMods/README.md

   6. Lyrics

 * **Rainbow Strings**
-  * A fun mod which will continously hue-shift the colors of your strings, making them look like rainbow!
+  * A fun mod which will continously hue-shift the colors of your strings, making them look like a rainbow!

 * **GuitarSpeak**
   * What hides behind this mysterious name is an exciting feature that will let you control the game by playing certain notes on your guitar (fully customizable!).
 Forget your keyboard and mouse, guitar is where it's at!
+There is an option to continue to use it while in the tuner - it is off be default as it can cause issues, but if you're happy to continue using it there - hit that button.
+It is OFF while in a song.

 * **Auto enter last used profile**
   * Also know as the Fork-in-the-toaster mod, due to it's simple but effective nature, it is best used in conjunction with the Fast Load mod.
 The DLL will spam Enter key in order to automatically enter the game.
 It may cause potential issues if UPLAY servers are unavailable, but in general it makes your life quite a bit easier.

 * **CDLC Enabler**
-  * After all, this mod is based on the proxy DLL which bypassed the check which enabled users to play non-official songs in the game.
+  * After all, this mod is based on the proxy DLL which bypassed the check which enabled users to play community made songs in the game.

 * **Fast Load** - **GUI Only**
-  * If you are running the game of a SSD or especially a NVMe SSD drive, you will enjoy this one - it skips the intro screens and lets you load the game in matter of seconds.
-It can be fairly unstable, but in general it should work provided you don't used it on a good old HDD
+  * If you are running the game from an SSD or especially an NVMe SSD drive, you will enjoy this one - it skips the intro screens and lets you load the game in matter of seconds.
+It can be fairly unstable, but in general it should work provided you don't used it on a good old HDD.

 * **Custom Tunings** - **GUI Only**
   * By default, the game has a fairly limited set of tunings it can recongnize and in cases where it doesn't find in the list, it will just display CUSTOM TUNING.
 And that isn't of much help, is it?
 But don't worry, you can now make the game know that a B Standard song is actually B Standard, and not just _Custom Tuning_ :(